tom-hilton/kmeans-embed/README.md

 # _Vector Quantization with K-Means_

 This application loads an image dataset, vector quantizes with K-Means and saves it as HDF5 files.
 It was originally created as a minimal encoding/embedding to make iterating  novel vision transformer techniques extremely fast The k-dimensional tree approach is used to speed up the quantization process.

+Note that the saved HDF5 files contain the encoded images as a `data` variable, and target `labels`.
+Samples are stored column-wise, as most matrix libraries such as Eigen, Armadillo and Bandicoot also store column-wise.

 ## Build Notes & Dependencies